-Where organisations lack the necessary experience and competencies required by the regulators, we can recommend training courses, train their personnel and/or provide personnel for compliance and risk management roles to supplement the team competencies.
+Where organisations lack the necessary experience and competencies required by the regulators, we can recommend training courses, train current and new personnel and/or provide personnel for compliance and risk management roles to supplement existing team competencies.
 We also offer in-house training.

 Assistance in developing and implementing strategies to deal with surveillance, investigations, licence hearings, appointment as external compliance consultants reporting to regulators under enforceable undertakings and expert reports for licence hearings.

 Compliance frameworks, compliance plans, compliance audits and reports (internally or to regulators), agendas and minutes for compliance meetings.

 Annual audit reports